 Holding a medicine ball, slowly rotate your torso to one side until you end up resting on the outside of the shoulder.

-4. CABLE SIDE LUNGE ROTATION - This tennis exercise is great to get you ready for clay court tennis.
+4. CABLE SIDE LUNGE ROTATION - This tennis exercise is great to get you ready for clay-court tennis.
 It will help strengthen those muscles on the inside of the leg, which are heavily used in sliding.
-This exercise also gets the body used to holding tension through the rotational movement, whilst lengthening adductors.
+This exercise also gets the body used to hold tension through the rotational movement, whilst lengthening adductors.

 Slowly reverse the sequence and repeat.